kajaljoshi/Angular-PWA-LazyLoading/README.md

 ## Development server

-Download/clone repository and Run
+Download/clone repository and Run using follow commands for a dev server:
   1. npm install
-  2.npm start
+  2. npm start
-  for a dev server.

   Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding